Kadant (KAI)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Luckily, Kadant’s sales grew at a solid 9.5% compounded annual growth rate over the last five years.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Thankfully, Kadant’s 10.6% annualized revenue growth over the last five years was impressive.
 Its growth beat the average industrials company and shows its offerings resonate with customers.

-We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Kadant’s recent performance shows its demand has slowed as its annualized revenue growth of 3.8% over the last two years was below its five-year trend.
-Kadant Year-On-Year Revenue Growth
+Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+Kadant’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 4.8% over the last two years was well below its five-year trend.

-Kadant also breaks out the revenue for its three most important segments: Fluid Handling, Industrial Processing, and Material Handling, which are 34.9%, 39.2%, and 25.9% of revenue.
-Over the last two years, Kadant’s revenues in all three segments increased.
-Its Fluid Handling revenue (piping, cleaning, and filtration) averaged year-on-year growth of 1.6% while its Industrial Processing (paper and timber processing equipment) and Material Handling (wood production equipment) revenues averaged 6.1% and 6.2%.
-Kadant Quarterly Revenue by Segment
+Kadant also breaks out the revenue for its three most important segments: Fluid Handling, Industrial Processing, and Material Handling, which are 34.8%, 41.1%, and 24.1% of revenue.
+Over the last two years, Kadant’s Fluid Handling (piping, cleaning, and filtration) and Material Handling (wood production equipment) revenues averaged 4.3% and 11.1% year-on-year growth while its Industrial Processing revenue (paper and timber processing equipment) was flat.

-This quarter, Kadant’s $271.6 million of revenue was flat year on year but beat Wall Street’s estimates by 4.2%.
-Company management is currently guiding for a 6.6% year-on-year increase in sales next quarter.
+This quarter, Kadant reported year-on-year revenue growth of 10.9%, and its $286.2 million of revenue exceeded Wall Street’s estimates by 4.3%.
+Company management is currently guiding for a 15% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 6.8% over the next 12 months.
-Although this projection indicates its newer products and services will fuel better top-line performance, it is still below the sector average.
+Looking further ahead, sell-side analysts expect revenue to grow 10.2% over the next 12 months, an improvement versus the last two years.
+This projection is noteworthy and indicates its newer products and services will fuel better top-line performance.

 6. Gross Margin & Pricing Power

-Kadant’s gross profit margin came in at 45.2% this quarter, in line with the same quarter last year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+Kadant’s gross profit margin came in at 43.9% this quarter, in line with the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin